These Are the Strongest Hurricanes Ever to Hit the United States

 So far, the 21st century has seen its fair share of devastating hurricanes, with names like Katrina, Sandy, Maria, Harvey and, most recently, Ian living in our collective minds as forces that upended communities.
 Given how much death and destruction these storms caused, it seems likely that one of them was the strongest hurricane ever to hit the United States.
 But based on U.S. weather records—which date back to 1880—that’s not the case.

 So which storm ranks as the worst in American history?
 To quell your curiosity, we dove into historical records and rounded up the top 10 strongest hurricanes ever to hit the United States.
 And after reading about these powerful storms, why not brush up on some natural disaster knowledge?
-Whether you want to know more about how to prepare for a hurricane or where hurricane names come from, find yourself asking “what is a wildfire?” or want to learn how to prepare for a tornado, we’ve got you covered in any kind of weather.
+Whether you want to know more about how to prepare for or survive a hurricane or where hurricane names come from, find yourself asking “what is a wildfire?” or want to learn how to prepare for a tornado, we’ve got you covered in any kind of weather.

 What makes for the strongest hurricane ever?